 Useful documents reprintedWe have collected together here a number of useful documents from ISVR, ISVR Consulting and other sources, paper and web.

 Note that all copyrights remain with the original authors or publishers.
 These documents are made available here within the copyright terms published by the individuals and organizations concerned.
+The symbol shows a link to an external site when we do not have permission from thecopyright owner to publish a paper on our own site.

 We will be adding further documents to the collection.
 Currently the following are available, with the most recent papers at the top:

-From ISVR Consulting authors or co-authors:
+Papers from ISVR Consulting authors or co-authors:

 - Distributed optical fibre acoustic sensors - future applications in audio and acoustics engineering.
 P Golacki, A Masoudi, KR Holland and TP Newson.
 Proceedings of the Institute of Acoustics (Reproduced Sound) 38(2) 2016 (pdf 415 KB)